osmlab/name-suggestion-index/README.md

 In [iD](http://github.com/systemed/iD) we want to help suggest the most common names with the correct formatting and spelling.

-This index can also be used for passing translated values for a selected name.
+This index can also be used for passing additional values for a selected name.
-For example, many mappers in Japan have used `マクドナルド` as a localized version of the name `McDonalds`.
-In this case we would prefer that the translation also be provided for the native language of the name, in this case `name:en`.
-With a translation, when a user uses the suggestion the translated value will also be added.
+For example, it's known that McDonald's serves hambergers and we can use that knowledge to fill in `cuisine=burger` or any other tags that area always associated with that specific name.

 ###Contributing
 We need help finding all the 'incorrect' names in `topNames.json` and mapping them to the